EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

   ![](Images/LabelWinEditor.png)

-- `PdfViewerEditor` - This is a PDF viewer using based on the [DevExpress PDF Viewer](https://docs.devexpress.com/WindowsForms/15216/controls-and-libraries/pdf-viewer) component.
+- `PdfViewerEditor` - This is a PDF viewer based on the [DevExpress PDF Viewer](https://docs.devexpress.com/WindowsForms/15216/controls-and-libraries/pdf-viewer) component.

   ![](Images/PdfViewerWin.png)

 - `PrintLayoutRichTextEditor` - This editor extends the built-in `RichTextPropertyEditor`, but uses the `PrintLayout` mode.

-- `ProgressPropertyEditor` - This editor is used to display progress in various contexts.
+- `ProgressPropertyEditor` - This editor is used to display progress across various contexts.

   ![](Images/ProgressEditorWin.png)

 ##### `Services` Folder

-Similarly to the platform-agnostic modules [Services Folder](#services-folder), the WinForms project keeps all classes as thin as possible and implements business logic in extension methods.
+Much like the platform-agnostic module's [Services Folder](#services-folder), our WinForms project keeps all classes as small as possible and implements business logic in extension methods.

 ##### `Features` Folder